bohdanmartines/bohdanmartines.github.io/_posts/2023-07-28-improve-solution-for-medium-leetcode-problem.md

 However, this is 100% worth it, as the new version of our program is much more resilient.

-Running a couple of measurements shows us that the new version can easily handle strings of tens of thousand of characters, while the initial versions gets very slow at something after two thousands.
+Running a couple of measurements shows us that the new version can easily handle strings of tens of thousand of characters, while the initial version gets very slow at something after two thousands.

 That's all for today, hope you enjoyed it.
 Have a good day and see you next time!